Go Back

 Instructions

-• Simmer the Soup: Add the par-cooked chickpeas and the low-sodium vegetable broth to the pot.
-Season with the ¾ teaspoon sea salt, black pepper, dried oregano, and smoked paprika.
-Stir everything to combine, bring the soup to a gentle simmer, then reduce the heat to low, cover, and cook for 60-75 minutes, or until the chickpeas are perfectly tender.
+• Simmer: Add chickpeas and broth.
+Season with salt, pepper, oregano, and smoked paprika.
+Bring to a gentle simmer, reduce to low, cover, and cook 60–75 minutes, until chickpeas are very tender and crush easily between fingers.

 Notes